 Background.
 Choose a background using the rules in the PHB or any other official-released Wizards of the Coast or D&D Adventurers League resource.
-Your background isn't limited to your character's "PHB+1".
+Your background isn't limited to your character's "PHB+TCE+1."
+Custom backgrounds must borrow Features and Starting Equipment from existing backgrounds.